General Anesthesia for Dental Procedures in Ottawa

 What Is General Anesthesia?

 General anesthesia creates a state of complete unconsciousness where you have no awareness, no sensation, no memory, and no reflexes during your procedure.
-Think of it as a medically controlled, reversible coma—you're completely "asleep" in the truest sense, with your anesthesiologist managing every aspect of your body's vital functions throughout the procedure.
+Think of it as a medically controlled, reversible state — you're completely "asleep" in the truest sense, with your anesthesiologist managing every aspect of your body's vital functions throughout the procedure.

 Unlike other forms of dental sedation where you remain conscious to some degree, with general anesthesia you are genuinely unconscious.
 You cannot be awakened by physical stimulation or loud noises.
 You don't dream, you don't hear conversations, you don't sense the passage of time.
 From your perspective, you close your eyes in the treatment chair and reopen them minutes later (though hours may have passed) with your procedure complete and no memory whatsoever of the experience.

 General anesthesia represents the gold standard for dental anxiety management and complex procedures.
-It's the same anesthesia used for hospital surgeries—but delivered in the familiar environment of our dental office by the same caliber of medical professionals you'd find in a hospital operating room.
-This combination of maximum comfort with convenient access makes general anesthesia ideal for patients who need it most.
+It's the same anesthesia used for hospital surgeries — but delivered in the familiar environment of our dental office by the same caliber of medical professionals you'd find in a hospital operating room.

 Hospital-Grade Anesthesia in Our Ottawa Office

-At Dental Sedation Ottawa, we're one of very few dental practices in the Ottawa region offering true general anesthesia with board-certified medical anesthesiologists.
-This means you receive hospital-quality anesthesia care without the expense, inconvenience, or intimidation of an actual hospital setting.
+We're one of very few dental practices in the Ottawa region offering true general anesthesia with board-certified medical anesthesiologists.
+You receive hospital-quality anesthesia care without the expense, inconvenience, or intimidation of an actual hospital setting.

 Dr. Hesham Talab, MD MSc PhD FRCPC FASE